Padraic79/AutomationProjects/selenium-projects/README.md

 - The test checks that the home page loads and the title contains "Automation Projects".
 - The Page Object Model is used for maintainability and scalability.
 - Jest is used as the test runner for TypeScript tests.
+- I'm excited to show how Selenium can still be effective for simpler automation tasks.

-## 🌐 Part of the Automation Projects Portfolio
+## 🌐 Part of the Automation Projects

 - See the root [README.md](../README.md) for a full overview and comparison with Playwright automation.